k1r03478/Projects/README.md

 # Projects
-small projects based on Solidity
+Some projects based on Solidity